devlive-community/view-shadcn-ui/docs/components/2024.1.2/skeleton.md

-        ['animation', 'Whether to use animation', 'Boolean', 'false', '-', '-'], ['width', 'The width of the skeleton item', 'Number | String', '-', '-', '-'], ['type', 'The type of the skeleton item', 'Enum', 'rect', '-', 'circle | square | rect | image'], ]">
+        ['animation', 'Whether to use animation', 'Boolean', 'false', '-', '-'], ['width', 'The width of the skeleton item', 'Number | String', '-', '-', '-'], ['type', 'The type of the skeleton item', 'Enum', 'rect', '-', 'circle | square | rect | image'], ['size', 'The size of the skeleton item', 'Enum', 'default', '-', 'small | default | large'], ]">
 </ApiTable>